-It’s also an excellent opportunity to observe the surroundings of the dogs to know if they’re well taken care of, and how they react when they see their current owner, and when meeting strangers.
+It’s also an excellent opportunity to observe the surroundings of the dogs to know if they’re well taken care of, how they react when they see their current owner, and when meeting strangers.

 While you’re there, ask to see the medical documents of the parents of the pups.
 If the pups already had a few shots and have vet records, then a reputable breeder would even proactively show it to you.